We have inadvertently deleted data from our site. Can it be restored?

 Process for Data Restore Requests

-The Oracle Service Cloud product runs on a transactional production database, and is not a datawarehouse.
+The Oracle B2C Service product runs on a transactional production database, and is not a data warehouse.
 Therefore, deleted records are not easily restored as there is no automated option built into the product to "undo" delete actions.

 To restore the deleted records back into your site exactly as they were, you will need to engage the Oracle Consulting Services Team to create all the custom scripts needed to reinsert the data back into the database as it was before the delete action.
 This is a very pricey undertaking that can cost 10s of the thousands of dollars.
-If you want us to go to consulting and let them know you are willing to pay whatever the fee is, we can hand this over to consulting.
+If you want us to go to consulting and let them know you are willing to pay whatever the fee is.

 The Restore Site option: